International Conference on

 Panels Keynote Speakers

-Panel 1 – Creating Enabling Environment for Moving into the Future of Healthcare
+Panel 1 – Human Capital for Future of Health

 Dr. Jasim Anwar